Traditional Metis sash and its meaning

 For those of you who have never heard that term, it refers to people with mixed ancestry, typically European and Indigenous.
 Oftentimes, it was the mother who was Aboriginal (oftentimes Cree, Ojibwe, or Algonquin).
 Some Metis people come from French European “voyageur” fathers and some come from Anglophone fathers.
 Today, however, no distinction is made and they all constitute the Metis nation.
 However, it does explain why many Metis people have a French last name.

 Today the Metis nation defines the Metis territory as the three Prairie provinces (Alberta, Saskatchewan and Manitoba), parts of Ontario, British Columbia, the Northwest Territories and the Northern United States.
 Although it might appear to have been chosen randomly, this territory originates from what is called the Red River settlement.
 The Red River settlement takes its name from the colony that settled in 1812 on the Red and Assiniboine rivers, whose boundaries crossed what is now part of Manitoba and North Dakota.
 For more information on the colony and settlement, see this site.
 For now, just know that the Metis people originated in part from Western Canada expanding from the Red River settlement.
-Nonetheless, some will say that due to a majority of French speaking people in Quebec, Metis people are also found in the province of Quebec.
-Nevertheless, others will argue that there are no pure Metis people in eastern Canada.
+However, they originally came from eastern Canada, particularly Quebec.
+Nonetheless, some will argue that there are no pure Metis people in eastern Canada.
 Indeed, being of mixed ancestry does not equate being Metis.
 Being Metis refers to possessing a singular cultural heritage of dual ancestry or origins.
-In other words, a unique culture was born from the union of two ancestries, European and Aboriginal.
+In other words, a unique culture was born from the union of two ancestries, European and First Nations.
 If one’s heritage includes this unique cultural aspect, then one is Metis.
 I do not want to go into more details about the history of the Metis culture in this post, but for a more detailed history, see this site.
 Rather, I would like to discuss the traditional Metis sash and its meaning.

 The Traditional Metis Sash